Tame ramification and group cohomology

-(5.4)\ \ For the next result, we need to recall the statement of Serre's mass formula \citer\serremass().
+For the next corollary, we need to recall the statement of Serre's mass formula \citer\serremass().
 Let $n>0$ be any integer and denote by ${\cal T}_{n,1}(K)$ the set of $K$-isomorphism classes of finite (separable) totally ramified extensions of $K$ of ramification index~$n$.
-For every $L\in{\cal T}_{n,1}(K)$, put $c_K(L)=w(\delta_{L|K})-(n-1)$, where $\delta_{L|K}$ denotes the discriminant of $L|K$.
+For every $L\in{\cal T}_{n,1}(K)$, put $c_K(L)=w(\delta_{L|K})-(n-1)$, where $\delta_{L|K}$ is the discriminant of $L|K$.
 The mass formula asserts that

 where $|\Aut_K(L)|$ is the order of the group of $K$-automorphisms of $L$.